 How to Increase Breast Milk Supply

 Boosting your breast milk supply at home typically begins with nipple stimulation and increased milk removal.
 But you also need to address the most common causes of low milk supply, such as not eating and drinking enough, feeling fatigued, being stressed, and nursing too infrequently.
-Read on to learn more home remedies for increasing your breast milk production naturlaly.
+Read on to learn more home remedies for increasing your breast milk production naturally.

 1. Eat a nutritious diet

 Following a healthy diet plan, like an anti-inflammatory diet or the Mediterranean diet, can ensure you're getting proper nutrition.
 Choose meals heavy on fruits and vegetables, whole grains like brown rice, foods rich in omega-3s like salmon and flaxseeds, and vegetable proteins.
+Add some milk-boosting foods such as oatmeal, dark green veggies, and almonds to your daily diet to help you get those much-needed extra calories.

 Most breastfeeding people aim for about 2,000 to 2,800 calories per day, but your health care provider can give you more definitive advice since your specific caloric needs will vary based on your height, weight, metabolism, and physical activity.